John CHAN Cho Chak

 John was awarded a Gold Bauhinia Star in 1999, an Honorary Fellowship by this University in 2000 and an Honorary Doctorate from the University of Science and Technology in 2009.

-'A committed employee is one who will always stand ready to do his best for the organization and who will always put the organization's interests ahead of his own personal interests'.
+"A committed employee is one who will always stand ready to do his best for the organization and who will always put the organisation's interests ahead of his own personal interests".

 In his own illustrious career John has himself personified those sentiments by devoting himself wholeheartedly to Government, private industry, the community and tertiary education.

 Mr Pro-Chancellor, it is my honour and privilege to present to you Dr John Chan Cho Chak for the award of the degree of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.